spacecloud-io/space-docs/content/microservices/deployments/exposing-a-service.md

 ### Taking an example

-Let's say we want to route all the incoming requests matching the following criterias:
+Let's say we want to route all the incoming requests matching the following criteria:

 - **HOSTS:** `example.com`
 - **METHODS:** `POST` and `GET`